 But back then I didn’t know a damn thing because for a brief moment in my post-college days as a reader, I can frankly admit now that I took my literary decisions far too seriously, often veering into full-on reading jackassery.
 I can clearly remember myself saying insufferable things like, “the book is better” to almost any movie that was first a book, even if I hadn’t read the book or seen the movie, and I said stuff like “he’s a writer not a novelist” to anyone who said they liked James Patterson or John Grisham or whatever… Because I was forcing myself to plow through Ulysses at the time and James Joyce was supposed to be untouchable in the pantheon of wordsmiths (he is, by the way, but at the time I was pretending to like his writing and wanting to like his writing rather than actually liking his writing).

-But nevertheless, at 23 I decided to turn my nose up at popular fiction and the history biographies I loved and the sports books I loved and stick to the important classics and whatever other books were nominated for Pulitzer Prizes and basically anything that I deemed “not dumb”.
+But nevertheless, at 23 I decided to turn my nose up at popular fiction and the sports biographies and sports non-fiction stories and history biographies I loved and stick to the important classics and whatever other books were nominated for Pulitzer Prizes and basically anything that I deemed “not dumb”.

 I think I only acted this way for one summer, thankfully.
 But looking back, it was the worst reading period of my life.
 I forced myself to read and finish so many books that I flat out did not enjoy.
 And in some perverse way I felt like as long as I was not enjoying the right books it was fine; like better to hate an esteemed piece of literature and be seen reading it than to thoroughly enjoy a bestseller or biography or cool piece of non-fiction.